Efficacy of regularized multi-task learning based on SVM models: Asymptotic Performance of M-SVM

-Similar to \cite{wu2006analysis}, we call the first term $\mathcal { S } (N, T)$ as the average sample error and the second term $\mathcal { D } ( N, T,\rho_{ 1},\rho_{ 2})$ as the average regularization error.
-It is worth to notice that we have an additional term $\mathcal{F}(N, T, \rho_1, \rho_2)$ in \textit{Lemma \ref{lemma2}}, {compared to literature \mbox{ \cite{wu2006analysis}}}.
-Here we refer to it as frequency error, because one of its dominant term, $p(t)-\frac{m_{t}}{N}$, measures sampling frequency error of each task. {In single task learning problems, $\mathcal{F}(N, T, \rho_1, \rho_2)$ will vanish because sampling frequency is deterministic, i.e. $m_{1}=N$.} {Therefore, frequency error is a new knowledge associated with regularized multi-task learning problems only.}
+Similar to \cite{wu2006analysis}, we refer to the first term $\mathcal { S } (N, T)$ as the average sample error and the second term $\mathcal { D } ( N, T,\rho_{ 1},\rho_{ 2})$ as the average regularization error.
+It is worth to notice that we have an additional term $\mathcal{F}(N, T, \rho_1, \rho_2)$ in \textit{Lemma \ref{lemma2}}, compared to literature \mbox{ \cite{wu2006analysis}}}.
+Here we refer to it as the frequency error, because one of its dominant term, $p(t)-\frac{m_{t}}{N}$, measures the sampling frequency error of each task. {The frequency error vanishes in the single-task learning cases where the sampling frequency is deterministic, i.e. $m_{1}=N$.} {Therefore, the frequency error is a new knowledge associated with the MTL problems only.}